ashedow/ashedow.github.io/content/posts/films.md

 How to define USA production film?
 The most powerful organization is government or near government office.
 If not - the shadow-haunted Outside.

 ***

+A typical British series:
+The focus is on several jerks characters.
+All of whom are annoying in their own way.
+Essentially all the characters

+But at the same time not dull, engaging, drama-filled, humorous, comical

+***